maciejmalecki/weather/README.md

 To ensure that ESP chip can wake up itself, RESET and GPIO16 pins must be connected.

 ### Sensor circuitry
-In this particular project I use DHT11 sensor which is cheap and accurate enough for indoor usages.
+#### BME variant
+#### DHT variant
+The cheaper version involves DHT11 sensor.
 It sends data digitally via single signal line.
 It consumes 60-150uA when in standby mode (not measuring) and 0.5-2.5mA when measuring.
 In this particular project DHT11 is powered all the time, because it takes long time after powering this up to get reasonable readings.
 Depending on DHT11 model, it may require additional pull up register between data signal pin and VCC (10K should be just ok).

 ## Firmware
 This project uses ESP Easy firmware, which replaces the original AT firmware of the ESP-12F.